kemalelmizan/mocknobody/README.md

   },
 }
 ```
-- `routes`: array of route on your API, defined by 3 values:
+- `routes`: array of route on your API, defined by these values:
   - `method`: case-insensitive [http methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).
 Currently supports `get`, `post`, `put`, `patch` and `delete`.
   - `url`: relative url of your API.
 You can use same URL with different param queries in different routes.
   - `status`: integer of [HTTP Response status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)